mattwaite/JOUR307-Data-Journalism/Lectures/markdown/4_spreadsheet_basics.md

 # Assignment

-- Using tax data from the Nebraska Department of Revenue, calculate the following:
+- Using farm data from the USDA, calculate the following:
+- The percent change in the total money made on all commodities in Nebraska from 2010 to 2016.
-- The change in Federal Adjusted Gross Income between 2000 and 2013 for every county in Nebraska.
+- The percent change in beef receipts from 2010 to 2016 in Nebraska.
-- The average the number of exemptions per return in 2000 and 2013 for every county in Nebraska.
-- The change in average Nebraska Net Taxable Income per return between 2000 and 2013 for every county in Nebraska.
+- The percent change in corn receipts from 2010 to 2016 in Nebraska.
+- The percent of total receipts corn represents.
+The same for beef.
+- Does using 2010 tell the whole story?
+What is a better number for showing Nebraska's ag woes?